Anodizing

 Can you color match anodized aluminum?

-Yes!
-We currently offer a variety of primary and specialty color options.
-Primary color options include clear, black, blue, purple, gold, red, and hard natural which included 6061 - grey and 7075 - honeybadger.
-Specialty color options include flat dark earth (FDE), brown camo, orange, grey blue, gunmetal, OD green, copper, and pink.
+Yes, we can color match your aluminum parts!
+We offer a range of primary and specialty color options.
+Primary colors include clear, black, blue, purple, gold, red, and hard natural (6061 - grey and 7075 - honeybadger).
+Specialty colors include flat dark earth (FDE), brown camo, orange, grey blue, gunmetal, OD green, copper, and pink.
+Please note that while we strive to achieve the best match possible, non-like materials such as 7075 and 6061 may not allow for a perfect match due to differences in material content.

 Miscellaneous